 What is in this leaflet

-This leaflet provides some useful information about CLOPINE.
+This leaflet answers some common questions about CLOPINE.

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking CLOPINE against the benefits they expect it will have for you.